Water Efficiency Master Plan

 10. Watering schedule

-In 2018, the watering schedule was extended from June 1 – August 31 to May 1 – Sept.
+In 2018, the watering schedule was extended from June 1-August 31 to May 1-Sept.
 30 to encourage efficient water use during the irrigation shoulder season.
 Through education and enforcement, non-residential customers were required to adhere to a redesigned three-day-per-week irrigation schedule.
-Water monitors provide education and issue violations to offenders who irrigate at the wrong day, wrong time and have water waste.
+Water monitors provide education and issue violations to offenders who irrigate on the wrong day, wrong time and have water waste.

 Various community surveys show that customers support more stringent conservation measures.
 Castle Rock Water plans to retain the effective strategies implemented in the past and proposes several additional ones.
 With conservation measures primarily implemented by customers in their own actions, Castle Rock Water is urging customers to provide input to this plan--please, take the WEMP update survey.